kalpa-github/my-demo-java/README.md

-# javalin-rest
+# demo-java
-Simple Javalin REST app.
 Used in AWS Fargate tutorial.